dgerabagi/data-curation-environment/flattened_repo.md

 - **Description:** A plan for a future feature to extract images from PDF files and use a multimodal LLM to generate rich, textual descriptions for inclusion in the context.
 - **Tags:** feature plan, multimodal, image to text, pdf, llm, phase 2

+### A32.
+DCE - Phase 1 - Excel and CSV Handling Strategy
+- **Description:** Defines the strategy for handling tabular data files (.xlsx, .xls, .csv) by converting them to Markdown tables on-demand and caching them in memory for flattening.
+- **Tags:** feature plan, excel, csv, text extraction, virtualization, cache, phase 1

 ## II.
 Standalone Utilities & Guides

 ### A189.
 Number Formatting Reference Guide